Check out what’s new – http://mountainjunkies.net/site/gallop-for-the-greenways/

 There may be a change or two prior to the event but this is who made it in.

-See you on January 7th.
+See you this Saturday January 6th.

 Cookies you say?

 It’s a simple format with one basic rule.
 You have to bring homemade cookies to participate.

 - We meet at 8:30a.m. at the Hollins University Dining Hall.

 - At 9:00a.m. we run the Tinker Creek Greenway to Carvins Cove boat docks and back to Hollins (approximately 7 miles total).

 - You don’t have to run the whole way.